asdkant/bookify-mol/README.md

 # bookify-mol
 These are scripts for creating an ebook of the web novel [Mother of Learning](https://www.fictionpress.com/s/2961893/1/Mother-of-Learning) by nobody103 (Domagoj Kurmaic).
-To run this you need Linux (I run Arch Linux) or something fairly similar -- I guess it would work in OSX, it'll probably work in cygwin environments like [mobaXterm](http://mobaxterm.mobatek.net/) or [Babun](http://babun.github.io/).
+To run this you need Linux (I run Arch Linux) or something fairly similar -- I guess it would work in OSX, it'll probably work in cygwin environments like [mobaXterm](http://mobaxterm.mobatek.net/) or [Babun](http://babun.github.io/) and most certainly will work on WSL (the ubuntu-on-win10 thing).

 The output is intended for use as an input file on [Calibre](https://calibre-ebook.com/), which will create an ebook file in whatever format you like.
 You'll probably want to tune the conversion so that it adds `<h1>` and `<h2>` header tags to the book's table of contents.
+I update `dl.sh` when a new chapter is released and upload a release, if you just want the ebook it's easier to grab that.

 ## Requirements / stuff used by these scripts
 * bash